 - Wooden Craft Stick

-The soap base comes scored, so you will need to break apart the pieces and place them into a glass measuring cup (you may need to use a knife).
-Place this into the microwave and heat, on high, for approximately 30 seconds.
+Some soap bases come scored, and others require you to cut them.
+In either case you’ll need about eight 1″ squares of soap base.
+Start by placing your squares into a glass measuring cup.
+Place it into the microwave and heat, on high, for approximately 30 seconds.
 Stir with a wooden craft stick, and continue to microwave, on high, in 10 second increments; stirring in between.
 This stuff melts pretty quickly, so don’t overdo it.

 Quickly add in the lavender essential oil and stir it in with the craft stick.
 (I ended up using up the rest of my bottle, so I didn’t get enough.
 I’d go with 20-30 drops.)
 The soap begins to harden right away, so you need to move fast.